awsdocs/nice-dcv-admin-guide/doc_source/setting-up-production.md

 **To configure the RLM server on Windows**

-1. Connect to your RLM sever\.
+1. Connect to your RLM server\.

 1. Copy the edited `license.lic` file to `C:\RLM\license\`\.